timschott/interview-prep/ds/ml-conceptual.md

   * turns a vector of values into a vector of values that sum to 1
   * represent a probability dist over a discrete variable with n possible values
 * what is RelU
-  * maps the value of z to 0 if its negative, else return z
+  * 0 if its negative, else return y = x.
 * what is Hyperbolic tangent
   * maps the value of z to a range between -1 and 1